-Skirting the grrs
+Skirting the girls

 The Shapely Shawlette has been generously misted and pinned to the blocking board -- it will come off tonight and perhaps I can get a good picture.
 It is lovely.

-I was all set to start the mitten part of Mdd's last mitten last night when I measured it up to the first and discovered that the cuff was too long -- I had an extra row between cable crossings.
+I was all set to start the mitten part of Maddy's last mitten last night when I measured it up to the first and discovered that the cuff was too long -- I had an extra row between cable crossings.
 Omar must have distracted me on Saturday night.
 I ripped and re-knit and have started to thrum.
 I'll be happy to get that one finished.

 Both St. Brigid and Cromarty have been calling to me.
 They are being very patient WIPs, especially in light of the fact that I cast on for yet another new thing last night -- a quick, simple scarf using two strands of the above-mentioned Davos held together.
-This, too, will be a gift for my sis.

 Can someone tell me what a birthing cap is?
 Is it for the baby?
 It just seems like a weird name -- like something that would be worn while birthing, but, of course, a baby wouldn't be able to wear a cap then (and why would a mother?), and afterwards it would seem more like a newborn cap.
 It was a search term that led someone to m'blog.
 I've never heard of it.